gomathi-ramachandran/Intel-oneAPI-Telecom-Churn-Prediction/README.md

 ### 3. Feature Engineering:
 Engineered relevant features and conducted exploratory data analysis to extract actionable insights and enhance model performance.
 ### 4. Model Selection and Training:
 Leveraged Intel OneAPI to expedite model training and optimization, evaluating various machine learning algorithms such as Logistic regression, Naive Bayes, and KNN to identify the best-performing model based on predictive accuracy and efficiency.
-Then I finally got KNN as the best-performing model with the accuracy of *94%*
+Then I finally got KNN as the best-performing model with **94% Accuracy**

 ![Screenshot 2024-02-21 053547](https://github.com/gomathi-ramachandran/OneAPI-Telecom-Churn-Prediction/assets/111870397/66bed838-cf04-4c6e-bd5f-7d5e42ccef31)
 ### 5. Intel OneAPI Integration: